MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/StorageSolutions/NoSQL.md

 <h3> Notes </h3>

-<b> Instance </b>
-<p> In object-oriented programming (OOP) an "instance" is synonymous with "object".
-The creation of an instance is called instantiation </p>

-<b> Azure Container Instance </b>
-<p> Azure Container Instances is a service that enables a developer to deploy containers on the Microsoft Azure public cloud without having to provision or manage any underlying infrastructure.
-The service -- which supports both Linux and Windows containers -- eliminates the need for a developer to provision virtual machines, or implement a container orchestration platform, such as Kubernetes, to deploy and run containers.
-Instead, with Azure Container Instances (ACI), an organization can spin up a new container via the Azure portal or command-line interface (CLI), and Microsoft automatically provisions and scales the underlying compute resources.</p>

 <b> Provisioning </b>
 <p> Provisioning is the enterprise-wide configuration, deployment and management of multiple types of IT system resources. </p>

-<b> Wide column store </b>
-<p> A wide column store is a type of NoSQL database.
-It uses tables, rows, and columns, but unlike a relational database, the names and format of the columns can vary from row to row in the same table.
-A wide column store can be interpreted as a two-dimensional key-value store. </p>

 <b> HTTP Headers </b>
 <p> When you type a url in your address bar, your browser sends an HTTP request and it may look like this </p>